cross-codes/Notes-App/README.md

 This command will install the necessary modules required to use the app.

-The following functionalities are supported:
+The following functionalities are supported (you may run `node app.js --help` to see in console):

 - Adding a note